Overview

 Experience

-Montebello Hills Specific Plan Project.
-Provided environmental compliance counseling, including on CEQA document development and defended CEQA and specific plan project approvals for project proposing up to 1,200 single family homes, internal circulation network, backbone water system and supporting infrastructure, parkland and hiking trails and a 260-acre nature reserve for the threatened California gnatcatcher.
-Judgment for client in both the California Superior Court and the California Court of Appeal.
+Hills Specific Plan Project.
+Provided environmental compliance counseling, including on CEQA document development and specific plan project approvals for project proposing up to 1,200 single family homes, internal circulation network, backbone water system and supporting infrastructure, parkland and hiking trails and a 260-acre nature reserve for the threatened California gnatcatcher.

 Diversified Pacific Development Company.
-Provided environmental compliance advice, including on CEQA document development and defended CEQA and Subdivision Map Act approvals for 71-unit project in the City of Highland.
+Provided environmental compliance counsling, including on CEQA document development and Subdivision Map Act approvals for 71-unit project in the City of Highland.

 Back Bay Landing.
-Part of team that provided compliance advice, including on CEQA document development and Coastal Act compliance and defended CEQA and other environmental approvals for residential and mixed-use project for a primarily undeveloped/underutilized 31-acre bay front site in Newport Beach, California.
+Provided environmental compliance counseling, including on CEQA document development and Coastal Act compliance for residential and mixed-use project in Newport Beach, California.

 Orange County Transportation Corridor Agencies.
-Provides environmental compliance, including on CEQA document development and litigation support for large-scale infrastructure projects, including advice related to CEQA, NEPA, California Coastal Act and the Endangered Species Act.
-Also acts as general counsel to the Agencies, providing compliance counseling related to the California Ralph M. Brown Act and Public Records Act.
+Provides environmental compliance counseling, including on CEQA and NEPA document development and California Coastal Act and Endangered Species Act compliance for large-scale infrastructure projects.
+Also acts as general counsel to the Agencies, providing compliance counseling related to the California Ralph M. Brown Act, California Mitigation Fee Act, California Public Records Act, tolling operations and Federal and State privacy laws.

 Imperial Irrigation District.
 Counseled client regarding federal Toxic Substances Control Act and California Hazardous Waste Control Act compliance.
 Represented client in discussions with EPA.

 LA Department of Water and Power.
-Provide Coastal Act compliance counseling related to utility replacement project.
+Provided Coastal Act compliance counseling related to utility replacement project.

 Almond Alliance of California, et al. v.
-California Fish & Game Commission, et al., Sacramento County Superior Court Case No. 34-2019-80002469.
-Represent petitioners challenging the California Fish & Game Commission’s candidacy determination for four bumblebee species under the California Endangered Species Act.
-In 2020, the Superior Court granted judgment in clients’ favor and invalidated the candidacy determinations.
-The decision is currently on appeal.
+California Fish & Game Commission, et al., 79 Cal.App.5th 337 (May 31, 2022).
+Represented petitioners challenging the California Fish & Game Commission’s candidacy determination for four bumblebee species under the California Endangered Species Act.
+While the trial court found that the four bumble bee species could not be listed as “fish” under the Act, the California Court of Appeal reversed.

 Capistrano Unified School Dist. v.
-County of Orange et al., Court of Appeal Case No. G056177 (May 7, 2019).
+County of Orange et al., 2019 Cal.
+App.
+Unpub.
+LEXIS 3179 (May 7, 2019).
 Defended the Foothill/Eastern Transportation Corridor Agency’s environmental approval for bridge safety project.
 Judgment for client in both the California Superior Court and the California Court of Appeal.

 Humane Society of the United States, et al. v.
 Paul M. Kienzle, et al., U.S. Dist.
 Court for the District of New Mexico Case No. 16-cv-0724.
-Defended the New Mexico Department of Game and Fish in proceedings challenging the State of New Mexico’s cougar trapping regulations.
+Defended the New Mexico Department of Game and Fish in litigation challenging the State of New Mexico’s cougar trapping regulations.
 Plaintiffs alleged that the regulations violated the “take” prohibition in section 9 of the Federal Endangered Species Act.
-In 2018, the U.S. District Court granted judgment in favor of the New Mexico Department of Game and Fish.
+Judgment for client.

 Wild Equity Institute v.
 City and County of San Francisco, 2015 U.S. App.
 LEXIS 4854 (9th Cir.
 2015).
-Part of team that defended City and County of San Francisco in an action alleging the City and County's operation of public property resulted in harm to a protected species in violation of Section 9 of the federal Endangered Species Act.
+Defended City and County of San Francisco in an action alleging its operation of public property resulted in harm to a protected species in violation of Section 9 of the Endangered Species Act.
 The U.S. District Court dismissed the action and judgment was affirmed on appeal.

 Insights